 Now, some 5 million Americans are left without the option of an affordable health insurance plan.
 The vast majority of these people are living in states that separately voted not to expand the income requirements for Medicaid eligibility.
 Read on to find out how this happened, what it means for Americans looking for affordable healthcare and what the affected people can do about it.

-The Patient Protection and Affordable Care Act, often abbreviated as the ACA, is a federal statute that became law when signed by 44th President of the United States, Barack Obama on March 23, 2010.
+Obamacare's official name is the Patient Protection and Affordable Care Act.
+It's often abbreviated as the ACA.
+This federal statute became law when signed by 44th President of the United States, Barack Obama on March 23, 2010.

-The ACA is colloquially known as “Obamacare” because President Obama helped begin the drafting of the original bill, and he also campaigned vigorously for a similar method of achieving universal health care during his 2008 Presidential Campaign.
+The ACA is known by most as “Obamacare.”
+That's because President Obama helped begin the drafting of the original bill.
+He also campaigned vigorously for a similar method of achieving universal health care during his 2008 Presidential Campaign.
 Obama held a joint congressional session in February of 2009 to officially open a dialogue with legislators and begin the process of introducing a health care bill.

 Many note that “Obamacare” is technically a misrepresentation.
-While Obama helped begin and has always stood behind the ACA, the idea of a state-supported private health insurance exchange was first used in Massachusetts in 2006 by governor and later 2008 Republican Candidate Mitt Romney.
+Obama may have helped begin and has always stood behind the ACA.
+But the idea of a state-supported private health insurance exchange was first used in Massachusetts in 2006 by governor and later 2008 Republican Candidate Mitt Romney.
 Additionally, the current form of the bill was first drafted within the bipartisan Senate Finance Committee.
 In fact, the very idea of a state-organized health insurance exchange for private insurers was once a conservative response to more liberal ideas like a single-payer system.
 Today, “Obamacare” has become an extremely polarizing topic for many reasons.

 There are many different parts of Obamacare/ACA, but the three most important ones are as follows: